starkdg/reventis/README.md

 reventis.delkey key
 ```

 Delete a key of the module's datatype.
-Use encourage instead of `del key`, since it deletes
+Use encourage instead of `del key`, since it also
-also deletes all the key:id keyspaces containing the `descr` fields.
+deletes all the key:id keyspaces containing the `descr` fields.
 However, use `del` to
 preserve the `descr` strings.
 Complexity is on the order of O(N), where N is the number of
 total events indexed.